Huotes/CommitMaker/README.md

 Chuck Norris programs occupy 150% of CPU, even when they are not executing.

 Google won't search for Chuck Norris because it knows you don't find Chuck Norris, he finds you.

+Chuck Norris just says 'no' to drugs.
+If he said 'yes', it would collapse Colombia's infrastructure.